colinlaney/animal-tracking/README.md

 2. **tracks** with images of animal(s) track(s) as on the left side of processed video

 ## Prerequisites

 ### Code Environment
 #### Packages
-Tracking is based on very simple image preprocessing and processing algorithms implemented in [OpenCV](http://opencv.org), therefore OpenCV is the only requirement.
-To install it on your python environment type `pip install opencv-python` in your terminal.
+Tracking is based on very simple image preprocessing and processing algorithms implemented in [OpenCV](http://opencv.org), therefore OpenCV and Numpy are the only requirement.
+To install it on your python environment type `pip install -r requirements.txt` in your terminal.
 #### Codecs
 Initially the script takes no arguments, scans its own directory and searches all AVI files encoded with [H.264](https://trac.ffmpeg.org/wiki/Encode/H.264), but it is up to you which file extension the script will search.
 To make a choice just replace all `*.avi` strings in the source code by your own extension.

 ### Camera Environment
-Since the pixels of an animal contour is embedded to the floor and the floor contour is embedded to the box walls (animal ⊂ floor ⊂ walls), the floor have to be as contrast to its neighbors in this triplet as possible for better distinction between all of them.
+Since the pixels of an animal contour are nested to the floor and the floor contour is nested to the box walls (animal ⊂ floor ⊂ walls), the floor have to be as contrast to its neighbors in this triplet as possible for better distinction between all of them.
 For example: white walls, black floor, and white animal or vice versa is the best case.

 ![Example of contrast](screenshots/example_of_contrast.png?raw=true "Example of contrast")